 It is a common case while working in Excel to get negative values in the calculation.
 By default, Excel will put a negative sign before such values.
 But if you want to emphasize these values for research or experimental purposes, then you can add brackets to these negative numbers for better visualization.
 In this article, we will show you how to add brackets to negative numbers in Excel.

-3 Easy Ways to Add Brackets to Negative Numbers in Excel
+How to Add Brackets to Negative Numbers in Excel: 3 Easy Ways

 While you are using Excel for accounting purposes or calculating the profit or loss of an enterprise or institution, it is very common to get negative values as a result.
 To emphasize these values for a better analysis, you may want to visualize them properly.
 Adding brackets to those numbers can be a great way of visualizing.
 In this article, you will find three different ways to add brackets to negative numbers in Excel.
 We will change the cell format of these numbers in our first method, customize the Format Cells box in the second one, and apply a VBA code in our last approach.
 For our working purposes, we will use the following data set.
 Here we have the buying price and selling price of some products.